Shapinsay: Notable buildings

 Balfour Castle dominates views of the southwest of the island and can be seen from the tower of St. Magnus Cathedral in Kirkwall.
 The castle library features a secret passage hidden behind a false set of bookshelves.
-The Balfours escaped unwelcome visitors through this passageway, which leads to the conservatory door, enabling the butler to truthfully tell visitors that the Balfours were not in the house.
+The Balfours escaped unwelcome visitors through this passageway, which leads to the conservatory door.
 Another feature of the castle is the stags' heads with gaslights at the tips of their antlers, although these are no longer used as working lights.
 The castle grounds feature deciduous woodland (now rare in Orkney) and 2 acre of walled gardens.
 Though built around an older structure that dates at least from the 18th century, the present castle was built in 1847, commissioned by Colonel David Balfour, and designed by Edinburgh architect David Bryce.

 Other buildings constructed by David Balfour include the Dishan Tower, known locally as The Douche.
 This is a saltwater shower building with a dovecote on top.
-A local landmark due to its high visibility when approaching the island by sea, the building is now in a serious state of disrepair, with roofing slates missing and the dovecote in danger of collapsing.
+A local landmark due to its high visibility when approaching the island by sea, the building is now in a serious state of disrepair, the roof having collapsed.

 A more ancient dwelling on Shapinsay is the Iron Age Broch of Burroughston.
+David Balfour arranged for the site to be excavated by the archaeologists George Petrie and Sir William Dryden in 1861.
+The site was neglected after the excavation, slowly filling up with vegetation and rubble before being cleared in 1994.
 Only the interior of this partially buried building has been excavated, allowing visitors to look down into the broch from the surrounding mound.
 The surviving drystone walls rise to about three metres (10 ft) and are more than four metres (13 ft) thick in some places.

-The broch shows more evidence of David Balfour's influence on Shapinsay.
-He arranged for the site to be excavated by the archaeologists George Petrie and Sir William Dryden in 1861.
-The site was neglected after the excavation, slowly filling up with vegetation and rubble before being cleared in 1994.

 Shapinsay Heritage Centre is located in Balfour's former smithy, along with a craft shop and a cafe.
 The castle's former gatehouse is now the village public house.